Here are two sobering statistics concerning the state of the U.S. economy:

 If you're already looking to add international exposure to your portfolio, then you're headed in the right direction.
 There are many ways to achieve this level of diversification.
 One way is to invest in American companies that derive significant revenue (40% or more) from foreign countries -- a list that would include 3M

 You could also take a look at a number of low-cost exchange-traded funds.
 Vanguard Emerging Markets, for example, has returned nearly 30% over the past year and has an expense ratio that dings you just 0.30%.
-Among its current top holdings are Infosys, CNOOC, Taiwan Semiconductor
+Among its current top holdings are Infosys, Taiwan Semiconductor

 Of course, the downside with funds and conglomerates is that your gains will always be muted.
-So if you're ready to start searching for promising stocks in international markets, consider joining Motley Fool Senior Analyst Bill Mann and his team at our brand new Global Gains international investing service.
+So if you're ready to start searching for promising stocks in international markets, consider joining Motley Fool Senior Analyst Bill Mann and his team at our Global Gains international investing service.

 Never before has The Motley Fool been able to help investors navigate the sometimes muddy waters of foreign markets.
 Global Gains aims to beat the market with foreign stocks while teaching you how to analyze and invest in other countries.
 With years of experience living, working, and investing abroad, Bill is more than qualified to help you do just that.

 In fact, Bill just returned from a research trip to China, India, and Taiwan with a number of ideas he's itching to tell subscribers about.
 So if you're ready to make your portfolio better diversified and add the potential of great global gains, click here to try Global Gains free for 30 days.